Contrary to popular belief, terrariums don’t require complex methods or materials to create captivating results.

 Now all that’s left to do is give your plants a drink.

-For reference I added about ten sprays to this particular terrarium, but of course you’ll need to customise the amount depending on container size and substrate volume.
+For reference, I added about ten sprays to this particular terrarium, but of course, you’ll need to customize the amount depending on container size and substrate volume.

 You never want your substrate to look wet.

 Then seal up your terrarium and give yourself a pat on the back – hurrah!

 Easy Terrarium Care

 - Light – Keep your terrarium in a spot where it receives plenty of bright yet indirect sunlight.
 An hour of direct sunlight here and there is fine, but too much will scorch your plants.

 - Water – If the substrate looks bone dry and/or your plants are wilting, add a couple of extra sprays where needed.
 You want the substrate to be evenly moist but never sodden.

 - Mold – One (super common) problem with new terrariums is a mold outbreak.
 Don’t panic if this happens!
 You can counter this and turn your terrarium bioactive by adding a springtail colony – tiny detritivorous insects that feed off mold – handy, right?